pitchmuc/launchpy/README.md

-# Pylaunch
+# Launchpy

 Python wrapper for the Adobe Launch API.
-This module is name pylaunch.
+This module is name launchpy.
 You can actually copy it into your python3X/Lib folder so you can import it from anywhere in your module.

 This module is built around 4 main parts: